akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 The `Consumer.commitWithMetadataSource` allows you to add metadata to the committed offset based on the last consumed record.

 Note that the first offset provided to the consumer during a partition assignment will not contain metadata.
-This offset can get committed due to a periodic commit refresh (`akka.kafka.consumer.commit-refresh-interval` configuration parmeters) and the commit will not contain metadata.
+This offset can get committed due to a periodic commit refresh (`akka.kafka.consumer.commit-refresh-interval` configuration parameters) and the commit will not contain metadata.

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ConsumerExample.scala) { #commitWithMetadata }